Regular individuals have retail banks. Huge corporations have investment banks. What do medium to big-sized businesses have?

 Merchant banking companies provide portfolio management services to high-net-worth individuals and corporate investors.
 These services include a selection of securities, portfolio monitoring and review, advice on the rationalization of portfolios, and tax planning.

-Merchant banking helps companies, both big and small, to raise funds from the public through public issues of shares and debentures, rights issues of shares, preferential allotment of shares, private placement of shares and debentures, and other instruments.
+Merchant banking helps businesses raise funds from the public by issuing shares and debentures, rights issues of shares, preferential allotment of shares, private placement of shares and debentures, and other instruments.

-The main function of merchant banking involves loan syndication.
-Merchant bankers help in arranging funds for large corporate borrowers by syndicating loans from multiple lenders.
+Merchant bankers help arrange funds for large corporate borrowers by syndicating loans from multiple lenders.
 They act as an intermediary between the borrowing company and the lending institutions.

 Merchant banks provide leasing services to companies in the form of capital goods, vehicles and office equipment.
 This helps to reduce the overall financial burden of the companies.